l0ser140/GDScript-formatter/README.md

 A fast code formatter for Godot's GDScript programming language built with [Tree Sitter GDScript](https://github.com/PrestonKnopp/tree-sitter-gdscript) and [Topiary](https://topiary.tweag.io/).

-The goal of this project is to provide a simple and fast GDScript code formatter that's easy to iterate on, contribute to, and easy to maintain.
+The goal of this project is to provide a simple and really fast GDScript code formatter that's easy to contribute to, and easy to maintain.
+It also benefits GDScript support in code editors like Zed, Neovim, and Emacs as we use the project to improve the Tree Sitter GDScript parser.

 ## Features